toralf/torutils/README.md

 ### Stop

-To reset the local firewall, run:
+To reset the `filter` table of iptables, run:

 ```bash
 sudo ./ipv4-rules.sh stop